benlubas/neorg-query/README.md

 ## Install

 > [!NOTE]
-> You will need to have the rust toolchain installed to build this plugin
+> You will need to have the rust toolchain installed to build this plugin, and it might take two or
+> even three tries as it can hit lazy's build timeout.
+Each successive attempt will make it further
+> thanks to caching, so just keep trying, or increase the timeout (refer to lazy docs)

 <details>
   <summary>Lazy.nvim</summary>